 The Dwarves are one of the earliest developed traits in the game.
 If you get the first 2 Saga boxes, the Khazad-Dûm Deluxe expansion, and the Return to Mirkwood Adventure Pack, you can already build a pretty solid deck. however, because they got developed so early on, their content has decreased as the game moved to focus on other traits.
-Only recently have the Dwarves reappeared to use their axes against their enemies.
+Once the game entered its seventh cycle, the Dwarf trait has gotten some new cards again, with Ered Mithrin being a little more Dwarf-focused to expand their second synergy.
+To this day, the Dwarf trait is still one of the largest traits in the game, and players can easily make a 4p fellowship of Dwarves without breaking any uniqueness rules!

 Who are the Dwarves?

-As mentioned the Dwarves are available early in the life of the game, the following expansions feature Dwarves and their toys:
+As mentioned the Dwarves are available early in the life of the game, the following expansions feature Dwarves and their toys.
+Get the bold printed packs first if you are looking to get a Dwarf deck together:

 - Core Set